georchestra/georchestra/doc/good_practices/geoserver_data_dir_versioning.md

 upstream	https://github.com/georchestra/geoserver_minimal_data_dir.git (push)
 ```

-In case you do not see any remote where you have the right to push to, you may add one with, eg:
+In case you do not see any remote, you may add one with, eg:
 ```
 sudo -u tomcat6 git remote add origin git@gitlab.com:USER/myprofile.git
 ```

 Once your "origin" remote is setup, you don't have to do this anymore.
-Just to push the changes with:
+Just push the changes with:
 ```
 sudo -u tomcat6 git push origin
 ```